 Take advantage of the abundance of park space in New Orleans and enjoy a meal or afternoon snack outside.
 We’ve rounded up our favorite spots to picnic across the city and where to grab some food to-go from nearby restaurants.
 Sit back and relax underneath a willowing oak tree or along the water.

 This essential Uptown neighborhood park sits on St. Charles Avenue and has tons of room to sprawl out.
-Take a break from a round of golf or take a stop on the streetcar to enjoy a lovely picnic.
+Watch as the streetcar passes by, or go further into the park to enjoy a lovely picnic.
 Grab a sandwich or salad from St. James Cheese Company and a bottle of wine from The Wine Seller next door before getting there.
-Another close option is Satsuma on Maple Street.

 Coliseum Square Park

 Nestled in the Lower Garden District, Coliseum Square Park is draped in oak trees and surrounded by historic houses.
 Relax to the sound of the fountain and enjoy a meal, juice or coffee from nearby HiVolt, Surrey’s Café and Juice Bar or Stein’s Deli.
 It’s the perfect stop before exploring the Garden District neighborhood.

 Magnolia Bridge/Bayou St. John

 Many know of the Magnolia Bridge from movie sets or romantic dates, but this Mid-City spot is great for enjoying a bite to eat as well.
 Grab a po-boy from the iconic Parkway Tavern just a short walk away and soak up some New Orleans sun.
 Cool off with a snowball from Pandora’s.